python/devguide/index.rst

 that maintains Python.
 We welcome your contributions to Python!

-Quick Start
+Quick Reference
 -----------

 Here are the basic steps needed to get :ref:`set up <setup>` and contribute a patch.
-Please not you may have to :ref:`install dependencies <build-dependencies>` first:
+This as meant as a checklist, once you know the basics.
+For complete instructions plaese see the `setup guide <setup>`.

 1. Install and set up :ref:`Git <vcsetup>` and other dependencies (see the :ref:`Get Setup <setup>` page for detailed information).